omeritas/omeritas.github.io/_tabs/bookshelf.md

 order: 4
 ---

-Books that have influenced my professional growth and I recommend for other SRE's to read.
+A collection of the titles that influence my growth as SRE.

 #### SRE
 * **Site Reliability Engineering** by Betsy Beyer et al.